Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Asymptotic evaluations

 \end{lemma}

-{\it Proof.} We prove the estimates for the current rate function, and deduce corresponding bounds for the tagged particle rate function.
+\begin{pf} We prove the estimates for the current rate function, and deduce corresponding bounds for the tagged particle rate function.
 Let also $a>v_T$ as the argument for $a<v_T$ is analogous.
-For the reader's convenience, we recall the estimate (\ref{I_0_bound}) and write,
+For the reader's convenience, we recall estimate (\ref{I_0_bound}) and write